 Lincoln Man Sentenced for Receipt and Distribution of Child Pornography

-United States Attorney Deborah R. Gilg announced that Robert M. Fast, 44, of Lincoln, Nebraska., was sentenced on October 20, in Lincoln, Nebraska, to 6 years in prison by United States District Judge Richard G. Kopf, for receipt and disribution of child pornography.
-After his release from prison, Fast will be required to serve a 5 year term of supervised release and be registered as a sex offender.
-Additionally, Fast was ordered to pay $19,863.84 in restitution to one of the child pornography victims in this case.
+United States Attorney Deborah R. Gilg announced that Jay Gilmore, 27, of Lincoln, Nebraska, was sentenced on May 24, 2012, to 6 years in prison by United States District Judge Richard G. Kopf, for receipt and distribution of child pornography.
+After his release from prison, Gilmore will be required to serve a 5 year term of supervised release and be registered as a sex offender.

-This case was investigated by the Lincoln Police Department.
+This case was investigated by the Nebraska State Patrol.